 Agency personnel will not destroy records on the basis of individual opinion that they have no value.
 Only disposition standards defined in the IHS Records Disposition Schedule and the National Archives and Records Administration's General Records Schedule will be used for records management activities.
 Records which are not currently covered in one of the two schedules should be described in detail and reported to the IHS Records Management Officer.

-Question or comments regarding Records Management should be directed to Christopher Forney.
+Questions or comments regarding Records Management should be directed to Derrick Terry.

 This Schedule is divided into five parts and is written to interface with the Parts and Chapters of the Indian Health Manual.
 The five Schedules are: